 There are two approaches to the Castle’s entrance gates:

 from ul.
-Kanonicza – pedestrian traffic only, no architectural barriers except a set of low steps in the Vasa Gate passage
+Kanonicza – pedestrian traffic only; low steps in the Vasa Gate passage

 from the intersection of Bernardyńska, Stradom, and Grodzka streets: approach for both pedestrian and vehicle (by permission) traffic; cobbled roadway, sidewalks on either side of the road

 Both approaches are steep, wheelchair users will probably require assistance

 On Wawel Hill – roadways and paths – no architectural barriers

 Wawel Hill is equipped with an Automated External Defibrillator (AED).
 In case of emergency, please alert a member of the Wawel Security staff (guards).

 Approach from ul.
 Kanonicza

 Visitors with disabilities and their caregivers are eligible for discounted tickets (with proper documents).
 Citizens of the European Union, the Swiss Confederation, and EFTA member countries are eligible.

 the main ticket window is located in the Visitors Center the building is equipped with a wheelchair ramp (on the exterior courtyard side); no mobility barriers inside

 the seasonal ticket window (open April–October), located at the Herbowa Gate (ul.
 Kanonicza approach) – please note that there are several low steps to climb in the Vasa Gate